-Sales of tangible personal property to common or contract carriers engaged primarily in trucking and sales to railroad companies are exempt from sales tax, if the property is shipped to a destination outside this state. , For example, Wisconsin is a major producer of railroad ties and all shipments of railroad ties out of state are exempt from sales tax.
+Sales of tangible personal property to common or contract carriers engaged primarily in trucking and sales to railroad companies are exempt from sales tax, if the property is shipped to a destination outside this state.
+Wisconsin, for example, is a major producer of railroad ties, and all shipments of railroad ties out-of-state are exempt from sales tax.